radiosilence/blit/web/src/pages/assets/cv.md

 ### Senior Frontend Developer, [On The Dot](https://www.citysprint.co.uk) <small>Jul 2017 -- Jan 2018</small>

-_Key Skills: React, TypeScript, Redux, Go, Node.js, Golang_
+_Key Skills: React, TypeScript, Redux, Go, Node.js_

 - Developed front-end UI, emphasizing allocation for controllers to assign deliveries and bookings to couriers.
 - Led codebase refactoring to incorporate modern practices such as redux, redux-observable, and React 16.